The Origins and Evolution of the Samurai Class

 The Code of Bushido

 Bushido, meaning "the way of the warrior," crystallized as a formal code during the peaceful Edo period (1603–1868).
 It emphasized seven cardinal virtues: rectitude, courage, benevolence, respect, honesty, honor, and loyalty.
-While earlier samurai operated under unwritten traditions, thinkers like Yamaga Sokō and Yamamoto Tsunetomo (author of Hagakure) codified these principles into a moral framework that guided behavior until the samurai class was abolished.
+While earlier samurai operated under unwritten traditions grounded in clan loyalty and martial prowess, thinkers like Yamaga Sokō and Yamamoto Tsunetomo (author of Hagakure) codified these principles into a moral framework that guided behavior until the samurai class was abolished.

 Loyalty to one's daimyo was supreme, often requiring extreme sacrifice.
-The practice of seppuku (ritual suicide) was considered an honorable way to atone for failure or avoid capture.
+The practice of seppuku (ritual suicide) was considered an honorable way to atone for failure, avoid capture, or protest a lord's unjust actions.
 This emphasis on honor permeated Japanese society, influencing everything from business ethics to personal conduct.
+However, it is important to note that Bushido as a unified code was largely an Edo-period construct; earlier samurai operated with greater flexibility and were often motivated by practical considerations of survival and advancement rather than abstract ethical principles.

 Influence on the Arts

-- Tea ceremony: Emphasized simplicity, mindfulness, and social equality within the tearoom.
+• Tea ceremony: Emphasized simplicity, mindfulness, and social equality within the tearoom.
+Samurai used the tea room as a neutral space where political differences could be set aside.

-- Calligraphy (shodō): Samurai practiced brushwork to cultivate discipline and express personality.
+• Calligraphy (shodō): Samurai practiced brushwork to cultivate discipline and express personality.
+The fluidity of the brush was seen as a reflection of the warrior's inner state.

-- Noh drama: Performed by troupes sponsored by daimyo; many plays feature ghostly samurai seeking redemption.
+• Noh drama: Performed by troupes sponsored by daimyo; many plays feature ghostly samurai seeking redemption.
+The slow, deliberate movements of Noh mirrored the controlled grace of martial arts.

-- Gardens: Zen rock gardens in samurai residences reflected the ideals of restraint and contemplation.
+• Gardens: Zen rock gardens in samurai residences reflected the ideals of restraint and contemplation.
+These gardens were designed for meditation and represented a microcosm of the natural world.

 Samurai and Zen Buddhism